scottsus/susantoscott/README.md

 ## Greetings Cyber-Traveller 👋

 ### my name is Scott, and I am:
-- 🌱 looking to drop out of USC to build my startup and retire by age 30
+- 🌱 looking to drop out of USC to build my tech startup and retire by age 30
 - 💬 passionate about skydiving, running marathons, snowboarding
 - 📫 reachable at scottsus@usc.edu or (310) 715 - 9972